Kids pay for parents' fist fight at Colorado baseball game

 Video released by police shows men exchanging punches on the field during Saturday's game in suburban Denver.

-Lakewood police are hoping it helps identify a man show punching the side of another man's head, knocking him to the ground.
+Lakewood police are hoping it helps identify a man shown punching the side of another man's head, knocking him to the ground.

 Others have already been identified and cited for disorderly conduct.